matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 in the [backwards compatibility](#backwards-compatibility) section.

-If a client sees the *stable* identifiers available, they should apply the new logic and start creating events with the `m.mentions` field.
+If a client sees the *stable* identifiers available, they should apply the new logic and start creating events with the `m.mentions` property.

 ## Dependencies